OleBialas/psychopy_workshop/README.md

 ### Python
 You will also need an installation of Python 3.
-You can download and [Anaconda](https://docs.anaconda.com/miniconda/miniconda-install/) which is a Python distribution with a built-in package and environment manage system.
+You can download and [Anaconda](https://docs.anaconda.com/anaconda/install/) which is a Python distribution with a built-in package and environment manage system.
 During the installation, you can opt to add Anaconda to your system's PATH.
-To test that your conda installation is working, open a terminal and type:
+To test that your conda installation is working, open a terminal (on Windows you can use the "Anaconda Prompt" that is part of the Anaconda distribution.

 ```sh
 conda --version